vseventer/hexo-uncss/README.md

 - **priority** - Set the filter priority.
 Lower priorities execute first.
 Defaults to `10`.
 - All other options correspond to their [uncss](https://github.com/giakki/uncss#usage) equivalent.

+## Debugging
+Launch the node process like `DEBUG=hexo:uncss hexo ...` to inspect debug messages.

 ## Changelog
 See the [Changelog](./CHANGELOG.md) for a list of changes.